-NetModule routers can synchronize their system time by using one or more servers by the help of the Network Time Protocol (NTP) or via GPS.
+NetModule routers can synchronize their system time by using one or more servers by the help of the Network Time Protocol (NTP) or via GNSS.
 If enabled, the time synchronization is usually triggered after a WAN link has come up but before starting any VPN connections.
 Further time synchronization cycles are scheduled in background.

-Parameter Time & Region

-Time Synchronisation Enable/disable time synchronization

-NTP server Address of the primary NTP server

-Parameter Time & Region NTP server 2 Optionally, the address of a second NTP server Sync time from GPS Derive time from first GPS device (if enabled)
+Parameter Time Synchronisation NTP server Address of the primary NTP server NTP server 2 Optionally, the address of a second NTP server Ping check Uses an ICMP ping to check whether NTP servers are available when running initial time update Sync time from GNSS Derive time from first GNSS device (if enabled)